 In physics, we are not just trying to remember material, but also to make sense of it.
 Again, the shift from merely remembering to actually understanding is a gradual process, but it is facilitated by not simply asking students to answer the same type of questions repetitively.
-Rather, over time students need to be given increasingly sophisticated questions, which require them to combine multiple aspects of the physics they have learnt, and so encourage them to piece together individual fragments of knowledge into a coherent, unified understanding.
-This process occurs at different rates for different students, and I always offer questions at a range of levels of sophistication in each revision session to cater for this.
+Rather, over time students need to be given increasingly sophisticated (exam-style) questions, which require them to combine multiple aspects of the physics they have learnt, and so encourage them to piece together individual fragments of knowledge into a coherent, unified understanding.
+This process occurs at different rates for different students, and I always offer exam-style questions at a range of levels of sophistication in each revision session to cater for this.

 Assessing students’ current level of understanding and providing feedback to assist students improve.

 As part of the revision section of each lesson, students complete a 12-15 minute “Mini-exam”, usually consisting of two extended response questions.
 Students self assess their work using provided marking schemes to practice thinking “like a marker” about their answers.
 Students’ exams are collected, marked by myself and returned to students the following week with written feedback and the opportunity for individual discussion.

 Students also practice their multiple choice skills with an online multiple choice homework assignment each week.
 Students receive results immediately upon submission of their answers, including a link to the worked solutions.
 I check through the results for this assignment each week to see what students have found difficult so I can address this in class.